samycolen/Project/README.md

 ## Overview

-The Sentiment Analysis Application allows users to input a piece of text and receive a sentiment analysis of the text.
-The application uses Stanford CoreNLP for natural language processing and sentiment analysis.
+This app allow user to enter the text (specifically the messages we use while chating) which is a peice of text.Then this sentiment analysis app uses the Stanford CoreNLP for natural languegae processing and finally to sentiment analysis.

 ## Features

 - Input text through a web form
-- Perform sentiment analysis on the input text
+- Perform sentiment analysis on the input text entered by user
-- Display the sentiment result
+- Display the analysed sentiment result

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin,check the thins listed down here

 - Java Development Kit (JDK) 8 or higher
 - Maven 3.6.0 or higher
-- An internet connection to download Maven dependencies

 ## Installation